 Covid vaccine and blood cancer

-Coping with risk and uncertainty as lockdown eases
+Coping with risk and uncertainty as restrictions are lifted

-Now that shielding has been paused, lockdown is easing, and vaccines are being rolled out, this page is about your level of protection and risk, and dealing with uncertainty.
+Now that restrictions are being lifted, this page is about your level of protection and risk, and dealing with uncertainty.

 People with blood cancer have been taking extra precautions to avoid covid for over a year.
 As the covid vaccines continue to be rolled out and lockdown eases, people with blood cancer who are clinically extremely vulnerable are understandably asking, how protected am I, and how can I weigh up the risks to make decisions about what I do?